01-edu/public/subjects/stock-exchange-sim/audit/README.md

 student$
 ```

-###### Does the display presents a result similar to the one above, were it shows the last cycle and the proof that the sequence is correct?
+###### Does the display presents a result similar to the one above, where it shows the last cycle and the proof that the sequence is correct?

 ##### Try to run the checker program with the [seller](https://public.01-edu.org/subjects/stock-exchange-sim/examples/seller/seller) and the [seller.log](https://public.01-edu.org/subjects/stock-exchange-sim/examples/seller/seller.log)example, `"./checker examples/seller/seller examples/seller/seller.log"`.